 - Pobl Respite Service - a sitting service to provide unpaid carers with a break from their caring role or to attend appointments.
 Services are offered following a Carers Assessment where a need is identified.

 - All Wales Forum - represents the views of parents and carers of people with learning disabilities at national level.

 - Newport Live - discounted membership for unpaid carers in receipt of carers allowance and includes swimming, exercise classes, racquet sports and gym sessions.

 A young carer is someone aged under 25 years who is caring or helping to care for a relative by doing housework, shopping, cooking or looking after brothers and sisters.

 Visit Newport Young Carers service or Young Carers Gwent for further information.

-Our partners at Barnardo’s are currently offering virtual groups, one-to-one video chats and phone calls to provide support.
-Contact Barnardo’s on email@example.com or the Community Connectors on 01633 656656.
+Barnardo's offer virtual groups, one-to-one video chats and phone calls to provide support.
+Contact email@example.com or call the Community Connectors on (01633) 656656.